Christopher Busby: Career

 Busby obtained a BSc in Chemistry with First Class Honours from the University of London.
 He later gained a PhD in chemical physics at the University of Kent, researching Raman spectro-electrochemistry.
 Busby was a member of the British government sponsored Committee Examining Radiation Risks from Internal Emitters (CERRIE), which operated from 2001 to 2004.
 In 2001, he was appointed to the UK Ministry of Defence Oversight Committee on Depleted Uranium (DUOB).
 Between 2003 and 2007 he was a Fellow of the Faculty of Medicine, University of Liverpool, in the Department of Human Anatomy and Cell Biology, and he was visiting professor at the School of Biomedical Sciences until his retirement in 2012 University of Ulster.
-He was thenn 2007/2008 he was Guest Researcher at The Institute for Plant Nutrition and Soil Science of the Federal Agricultural Research Station in Braunschweig, Germany (FAL; from 2008 on JKI) and Jacobs University Bremen for a year and is currently Scientific Director of the private company Environmental Research SIA in Riga, Latvia.
+From 2007 to 2008 he was Guest Researcher at The Institute for Plant Nutrition and Soil Science of the Federal Agricultural Research Station in Braunschweig, Germany (FAL; from 2008 on JKI) and Jacobs University Bremen for a year and is currently Scientific Director of the private company Environmental Research SIA in Riga, Latvia.
 Busby is a former National Speaker on Science and Technology for the Green Party of England and Wales.